synacktiv/bip/doc/general/overview.rst

 can only have expressions child.

-A list of all the different types of node and more details on what they do and how to write visitor is present in TODO.
+A list of all the different types of node and more details on what they do and how to write visitor is present in :ref:`doc-hexrays-cnode`.

 Directly accessing the nodes: